Programming Camp for Kids and Teens

 Vision Tech’s programming & coding camp courses are developed, designed, and taught by programmers who love computer science & coding, and understand the importance of teaching kids to code in a fun way – utilizing robotics, Minecraft, and games to help students visualize the results of their code.
 At camp, kids & teens learn programming by diving into small projects that allow them to immerse themselves in real-life coding & understand important concepts necessary for learning any programming language.
 As these projects mirror students own interests, students gain valuable experience and knowledge, while having fun at summer camp.

-At Vision Tech Camp, our programming camps help students learn to code in a fun and effective manner.
+At Vision Tech Camp, our coding camps help students learn to code in a fun and effective manner.
 In LEGO Robotics summer camp students start with writing basic movement programs for their EV3 robots and then move on to writing a more complex computer program for their robots so robots can navigate a maze or solve many challenges set for them.
-In our Computer Science & Robotics Engineering with Arduino programming camp, students use the Arduino platform to learn programming ,electrical engineering and electronics.
-In the Computer programming with Java summer coding camp, students get a good foundation in the Java language through hands-on fun projects.
-At Game Development with Python Programming summer camp, students learn to code in our Python coding camp, the most popular programming language in universities.
+In our Computer Science & Robotics Engineering with Arduino programming camp, students use the Arduino platform to learn

 What is a Programming Camp?